noahvelasco/ava/README.md

 6. Selection of Voice Assistant - can choose male or female and their variations. - TODO

 ## How to use
-1. Go to OpenAI and generate an API Key
+1. Go to OpenAI and generate an API Key (Free - only needs account creation)
+2. Go to ElevenLabs, create an account, and get your API key (Free - only needs account creation)
-2. Download this repository
+3. Download this repository
-3. Insert API key where it tells you to in the code (lib/main.dart)
+4. Insert API keys where it tells you to in the code (lib/main.dart)
-4. Run the Program :)
+5. Run the Program :)

 ## Build Info
 * Built and tested with Android Studio